The Management Centre

 At the moment

-Coaching is also key part of our Advanced People Management programme.
-I’ve been supporting organisations like Christian Aid with this lately.
+Coaching is also a key part of these programmes.
 Coaching is a really empowering way to enable people to perform at their best – without you being physically present.
-Having practical skills to hold the conversations that help people to solve their own challenges, and learn from their own experiences a real confidence booster: both for the coach and the coachee.
+Having practical skills to hold the conversations that help people to solve their own challenges, and learn from their own experiences is a real confidence booster: both for the coach and the coachee.
+I have also been privileged to support managers from a range of charities through one-to-one coaching.
+These structured conversations provide crucial time and space to reflect on management skills, leadership behaviours and how to get the best out of yourself and others.
+I am always thrilled when I see someone have a breakthrough in their thinking, and set really clear actions that will be impactful for them, their work and their colleagues.
+I’m inspired by their self-awareness and motivation to be a better manager.

-Before =mc
+Before =mc learning

-Most recently, I was the HR Manager at ODI.
+I then moved to the charity sector, as I began to develop as a values-lead manager.
+I was the HR Manager at ODI.
 In this role, I managed a team to deliver lots of different HR activities.
 I particularly focused on designing and implementing the Learning and Development strategy.
 I also enjoyed providing support, advice and coaching for line managers.
 Throughout my time at ODI, I lead the performance management procedure.
 This meant working closely with the senior management team and CEO to ensure the process was strategically aligned, fair and met organisational goals.
 I also had a key role in providing training to staff and managers, and ensuring staff had development opportunities.

 Contact Yvette Gyles